deep-bi/druid-ip-range-filter/README.md

 ---

-### Transform Native type to MultiValue String
+### Transform native type to a multi-value string

- Use `ip_native_stringify` expression function to convert native type to multivalue string
+To convert the complex native IP format into a string use the `ip_native_stringify` expression function.

 **Example:**